vmuriart/esantorella.github.io/research.md

 scores four years in the future, these effects are not highly correlated with teacher effects on same-year test scores, implying that the effects of having a teacher who raises same-year test scores fades out quickly, and short-term teacher effects on test scores do not predict long-term effects well.
-Teacher effects on same-year attendance, by contrast, are highly predictive of longer-term attendance.
 Teacher effects on test scores are only weakly correlated with teacher effects on attendance.
-Teachers who are one standard deviation above average at improving high school graduation increase graduation rates by 2% to 8%, although graduation data is limited.
+Teachers who are one standard deviation above average at improving high school graduation increase graduation rates by about 5%.
 </p>
 </li>